 Most organizations will use this command as part of a batch file, script, or other process that automates the deployment.
 In those cases, you can run the script under elevated permissions, so the users will not need to have admin privileges on their computers.

-After running the command, the Microsoft 365 Apps installation should start immediately.
+After you run the command, the Microsoft 365 Apps installation should start immediately.
 If you run into problems, make sure you have the newest version of the ODT and your configuration file and command reference the correct locations.
 You can also troubleshoot issues by reviewing the log file in the %temp% and C:\Windows\Temp folder.

 Step 8: Deploy to the Monthly Enterprise Channel group

-If devices need a more predictable update schedule, those should be included in the Monthly Enterprise Channel group.
+If devices need a more predictable update schedule, they should be included in the Monthly Enterprise Channel group.
 To install Microsoft 365 Apps, run the following command from a command prompt with admin privileges:

 \\Server\Share\Microsoft365Apps\setup.exe /configure \\Server\Share\Microsoft365Apps\configuration-mec.xml